pranay01/request-for-startups/README.md

 I think, if we run the models in our own infra - cost much more manageable (atleast not linearly scale with API calls)

+--
+### 5. Tools to set up data pipeline easily (Added Dec 2023)

+I want to create a datastack with Segment -> DBT -> Fivetran/Airbyte -> BigQuery -> Metabase/Redash (Visualization tool) as any analytics tool gets restrictive after some time, and more feature rich analytics(like amplitide) tool cost a bomb.
+Any products which helps set up the data stack would be very helfpul ( though not sure how much this can be productised and if it's a services play)